graphology/graphology/docs/design-choices.md

 Finally, note that [`graphology-utils`](standard-library/utils) exposes helpers for those kind of scenarios such as the [`renameGraphKeys`](standard-library/utils#renamegraphkeys) function.

-## Order of extremities in undirected edge iteration
+## Order of undirected egde extremities

+By convention, undirected edge extremities are recorded in the order they were first provided by the user.

-It can be surprising but when iterating over undirected edges, the argument given as source may not be the node from which we are iterating from:
+Also, it can be surprising but when iterating over undirected edges, the argument given as source may not be the node from which we are iterating from:

 ```js
 graph.forEachUndirectedEdge(node, (edge, attr, source, target) => {